pombase/genome_changelog/readme.md

 This repository contains scripts for:

-* Downloading previous versions of `.contig` files in the svn repository `curation.pombase.org/var/svn-repos/pombe-embl`.
+* Downloading multiple versions of `.contig` files in the svn repository `curation.pombase.org/var/svn-repos/pombe-embl` or PomBase FTP server.
 * Summarise the differences between subsequent versions of the contig files, namely:
   * Coordinates of removed/added features.
   * Changes in coordinates of features that are present in both versions.
   * Changes in qualifiers of features that are present in both versions.
-* It also contains a script to perform the diff for any two embl files (`two_genomes_diff.py`)
+* It also contains a script to perform the diff for any two embl files (`two_genomes_diff.py`).
+This might be useful outside of PomBase.
-* More PomBase-specific stuff

 ## TL;DR; to update diff files ⏩